 But there is little evidence that the antioxidants found in wine benefit human health.
 There is, on the other hand, evidence that drinking more than 4 standard drinks per day (of any kind of alcohol) is detrimental to health.

-In fact, no amount of alcohol can be considered safe for everyone because alcohol affects people in different ways.
+In fact, no amount of alcohol can be considered safe.
 Regular use of alcohol increases the risk of high blood pressure, stroke and heart disease, cancer, liver disease, depression, fertility problems and injury.
 Even drinking small amounts of alcohol increases your cancer risk.

 "Unfortunately, there are lots of mixed messages around alcohol, but the evidence is clear — there are no health benefits from alcohol," adds Dr Erin Lalor, CEO of the Alcohol and Drug Foundation.
 "Cutting back can reduce a person's risk of developing chronic alcohol-related diseases."